data-integrations/wrangler/docs/directives/rename.md

 ## Usage Notes

-The `rename` directive will rename the specified column name by replacing it with a new name.
+The RENAME directive will rename the specified column name by replacing it with a new name.
 The original column name will no longer be available in the record after this directive has been applied to the record.

-The `rename` directive will only rename a column that exists.
+The RENAME directive will only rename a column that exists.
 If the column name does not exist in the record, the operation will be ignored without an error.